Multiple Choice Questions

 Ans. (d)

 Solution.
-Knee joint and elbow joints are examples of the hinge joint.
+Knee and elbow are examples of the hinge joint, permitting movement mainly in one plane (flexion and extension).

 Q.9.
 Macrophages and leucocytes exhibit